Islamization Period

 Al-Attas, Syed Muhammad Naguib.
 Historical Fact and Fiction.
 Malaysia: UTM Press, 2011.

-Karimul Makhdum and his men must have arrived first in Sibutu island, South of Tawi-Tawi, built a mosque in Simunul and visited many islands of Sulu.
-He has been attributed with spiritual powers like walking on water.
+Karimul Makhdum and his men must have arrived first on Sibutu island, South of Tawi-Tawi.
+They built a mosque in Simunul and visited many islands of Sulu.
+Karimul Makhdum has been attributed with spiritual powers, like walking on water.

 Sources:

-Al-Attas, Syed Muhammad Naguib.
-Historical Fact and Fiction.
-Malaysia: UTM Press, 2011.
 Kurais II, Muhammad.
-The History of Tawi-Tawi and its People.
-Tawi-Tawi: Mindanao State University Sulu College of Technology and Oceanography, 1979.
+1979.
+The History of Tawi-Tawi and Its People.
+Tawi-Tawi: Mindanao State University Sulu-College of Technology and Oceanography.

 Sources: